 There are several rides for big and little kids, and there is a central splash zone with connecting slides, bucket drops, hoses, walkways, and all the other splash zone norms.
 The splash zone alone will keep the sprogs happily entertained.
 Remember, no wave pools or beaches at this water park are a significant drawback compared to many others.

 The park only has one main pool (unless you count the tiny kid’s collection), which is partially shaded.
-I was impressed with how clean the park is, well maintained, and pleasant.
-There are tons of lifeguards, so it’s very safe, and the staff is super friendly.
+I was impressed with how clean the park is; it is well-maintained and pleasant.
+There are many lifeguards, so it’s very safe, and the staff is super friendly.
 One of the lifeguards rode a two-person slide with my sprog several times.

 Given this place is the cheapest water park option in Central Florida, I think all families should have it on their radar.
 The resort’s a motel-style hotel with resort amenities, and the water park is in the middle of the resort.
 It’s cheap to stay at Coco Key; you can score a room for less than $100.
 The clientele is not exactly the Ritz Carlton type.
 And while they may show up in Walmart attire and are not Rockefeller’s, I found everyone to be humble souls enjoying their Saturday, and you can’t fault that.